CloudplexPlatform/developer-community/kubernetes/persistent volumes/tutorials/callerinfo/callerinfo.md

 ### Objective

-This is Hostfet Applcation Tutorial, which will help you to store caller information on persistent disk and return it.
+This is Callerinfo Applcation Tutorial, which will help you to store caller information on persistent disk and return it.

 ### Relevant Material